Product

 The set of concepts a complete explanation of a topic requires for a specific audience.
 Derived from topic inference and demand signals.
 Each concept carries a priority (essential, important, or useful) and a presence field (yes, partial, or no).

-A before-and-after comparison of two analyses of the same page.
+A before-and-after comparison of two snapshots within a series.
 Shows which coverage gaps closed and which remain after content edits.
-Persists as named snapshots within a series, a set of analyses of the same URL under one account.
 Coverage score and concept presence are both tracked.

 Concept graph output